kybp/infix/README.md

 Parenthesized forms are left unchanged as single values in the expansion, so arbitrary Lisp forms can be included.
-Note in particular that this includes recursive calls to `INFIX` (or through the `[...]` syntax if it is installed), serving the purpose of brackets in algebraic notation for explicit precedence grouping.
+Note in particular that this includes recursive calls to `INFIX` (or through the `[...]` syntax if it is installed), serving the purpose of parentheses in algebraic notation for explicit precedence grouping.

 Putting it all together: